 - Download videos from popular online video websites like YouTube, Vimeo, Vevo, Hulu, etc.

-- Easily burn videos to DVD.
+- Easily burn videos to DVD, copy DVD files as a backup.

 - Perfectly compatible with all macOS and Windows OS, including the latest macOS 10.12 Sierra and Windows 10.